owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 To get started, do the following:

- - Create a directory called ``tests`` in the top level of your application
+ - Create a directory called ``tests/unit`` in the top level of your application
  - Create a PHP file in the directory and ``require_once`` your class which you want to test.

 Then you can run the created test with ``phpunit``.